sebastianmenze/imr-salinity-sample-server/USER_GUIDE.md

 ## Overview

 ```
 Ship / CTD deck                   Lab
 ─────────────────                 ──────────────────────────────
-1. Register sample      →      2.
+1. Register sample           →    1.
 Scan QR label
-   (BTL file or manual)        3.
-Enter salinity (PSAL_LAB)
+   (BTL file or manual)           2.
+Measure & Enter salinity (PSAL_LAB)
-   Print label                 4.
+2. Print label                    3.
 Upload to PhysChem
+3. Take sample & attach label
 ```

 Every sample gets a **printed label** with a QR code.
-Scanning the QR code in the lab opens the measurement page directly — no login, no searching.
+Scanning the QR code in the lab opens the measurement page directly — no tables, no searching.

 ---

 ## Part 1 — On the Ship: Registering Samples

-Open the tracker in a browser.
-The address will be something like `http://nautilus.imr.no:8000` — ask your system administrator for the exact address.
+Open the salinity tracker website in a browser.
+The address will be  `http://nautilus.imr.no:8000` for now and can only be reached inside the IMR network.

 ### Option A — Upload a Seabird BTL File (recommended)

 This is the fastest method.
 The BTL file is produced automatically by the Seabird SBE software after each CTD cast.

 1. On the **home page**, click **📁 BTL File** (this tab is active by default).
-2. Drag and drop the `.btl` file onto the drop zone, or click to browse. **One file at a time.**
+2. Drag and drop the `.btl` file onto the drop zone, or click to browse. **One file (CTD cast) at a time.**
 3. A preview table appears showing all bottles in the cast.
 Check that:
    - The cruise ID, station, platform name, and position look correct.
    - UTC time is filled in for each bottle.
 If it is missing, type it in before continuing.